Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.2/getting-started/theming.md

 ## Sass

 Utilize our source Sass files to take advantage of variables, maps, mixins, and more.
+In our build we've increased the Sass rounding precision to 6 (by default it's 5) to prevent issues with browser rounding.

 ### File structure